KanishkaranM/CYBER-SECURITY-TASK-3/README.md

 ---

-## 🧠 Learnings & Key Insights
-- Learned how automated vulnerability scanners detect security issues
-- Understood **CVSS scores** and how vulnerabilities are prioritized
-- Identified common risks such as outdated software, exposed ports, and weak configurations
-- Gained experience in generating and auditing a real vulnerability report
-- Understood basic remediation and mitigation strategies

----

-## 🏁 Conclusion
-This task provided hands-on experience with practical cybersecurity tools.
-Running Nessus Essentials helped me understand how vulnerabilities are detected, categorized, and analyzed.
-This enhanced my skills in vulnerability assessment and strengthened my foundational cybersecurity knowledge.

----

 ## 📤 Submission
 All necessary files — PDF report, screenshots, and README — are included in this repository as required by the internship task instructions.